 2. Think about the tone

-The tone is one of the most important parts of your animation script.
+The tone is one of the most important parts of your educational video script.
 As it is, an animated video’s sound helps your course become more exciting and captures learners’ engagement.

 On the other hand, the tone of your video also means the type of voiceover.
 Take it into account to ensure the V-O will match your script and your brand voice.